 As to Virtue, it is trained by practicing various sets of precepts (which are practices rather than commandments), ranging from around 250 precepts for full Vinaya monks to just 3 “universal” precepts in some approaches.
 It all basically comes down to one – Don’t be an asshole.
 Keeping the 5 lay precepts is a good “compass” for most in times of moral doubt.
-If you find yourself in a dilemma, thinking back to these can give a clear direction to the best course of action.
+If you find yourself in a dilemma, thinking back to these can give you a clear direction as to the best course of action.

-But how does one get there?
-One must train in Meditation and achieve Samadhi, the only adequate tool for looking at reality in such a way that we can see it with perfect and utter clarity.
+One must train in Meditation and achieve stable Samadhi, the only adequate tool for looking at reality in such a way that we can see it with perfect and utter clarity.
 Meditation is actually not quite a good enough word, as in our linguistic context many use it in the sense of “to meditate on something” or “X (e.g running, hiking) is my meditation” , which is nothing to do with the Buddhist yoga of mind.

 Importantly, this shows us that success in meditation is not a matter of successfully stopping all thoughts and becoming a humanoid cactus.
-We must learn to watch all that arises without immediately fusing with it, without attaching to it.
-We don’t have to fall into every little thing that arises, to react to each stimulus.
-One can learn to rest one’s attention in the “eye of the storm”, so to speak.
+Rather, we learn to watch all that arises without immediately fusing with it, without attaching to it.
+What we do is watch how the mind moves from thing to thing.

 There are many techniques for achieving this, and here I share some of them.
 Most importantly, once you find a practice that speaks to you – stick with it.
-It won’t always feel good, but it is a cumulative practice, so be consistent.
+It won’t always feel good, but it is a cumulative business, so be consistent.